Research

 Work-In-Progress

-1. “On the Display Format of Delay Information: A Large Scale Field Experiment on A Ridesharing Platform”, with Yiming Zhang* and Yong-Pin Zhou
+2. “On the Granularity of Delay Information: A Large Scale Field Experiment on A Ridesharing Platform”, with Yiming Zhang* and Yong-Pin Zhou